Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_Ceph_New_RGW_Deployment_Failing.md

 ### Procedure to resolve two RGW deployments

-1. Remove the conflicting daemon
+1. Remove the conflicting daemon.

 **Note:** The RGW deployment in CSM should be named `rgw.site1`.
 The deployment that should be removed should have a name other than `rgw.site1`.
 In this example, the deployment that should be removed is `rgw.site1.zone1`.
     This command will remove the conflicting daemon and should restore the Ceph cluster to a healthy state.